 The Oldman River -Located in S.W.
 Alberta this river has many ‘faces” ranging from Alpine Cutthroat fishing to a medium sized Tailwater Float trip.

-The Elk River in and around Fernie B.C. fishes great right around July 1st
+The Elk River in and around Fernie B.C. should be primo throughout July and August.

 If you are looking at booking dates please do sooner than later.Call us @ 800-453-3991,text us @520-604-2729 0r email us.